h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

   - **Interpretability**: 7
   - **Scorer**: AUC

 16\.
-Click "REPRODUCIBLE," make sure it's turn on(yellow)
+Click **REPRODUCIBLE** make sure it's turn on(yellow):

   - The Reproducible button allows you to build an experiment with a random seed and get reproducible results.[0]

 17\.
-Click "LAUNCH EXPERIMENT"
+Click **LAUNCH EXPERIMENT**:

 ![training-settings](assets/training-settings.jpg)

 Let's have the experiment run in the background.
 Simultaneously, in task 2, let's discuss risk assessment tools in the United States, and to understand these tools better, let's explore a particular controversial risk tool name COMPAS.
-We will continue with the experiment when we debug and diagnose unwanted bias in our prediction system model.
+When the experiment finishes, we will shift our attention to debugging and diagnosing unwanted bias in our prediction system model.

 ### References